SKULSHADY/material-rounded-theme/README.md

 **It is strongly recommended that you install this themes companion JavaScript module, [Material You Utilities](https://github.com/Nerwyn/ha-material-you-utilities)**.
 With this module you will be able to generate custom color themes and modify the styles of Home Assistants components to match the Material Design 3 specification.
 The screenshots use this module.

-This theme also includes "Transparent Card" versions with transparent card backgrounds.
-It also includes separate light and dark versions of all themes for niche use cases.
-These variations are combined into several different versions of the theme.
+This theme also includes separate light and dark versions for niche use cases, like older devices that do not support light/dark mode.

 <img src="https://raw.githubusercontent.com/Nerwyn/material-you-theme/dev/assets/material-you-rainbow.png" width="750"/>